nebulab/playbook/source/how-we-work/where-when-and-how.html.md

   understand or who disconnects continuously.
 If you intend to work remotely, invest in a good Internet connection.
 If you need help, we can find a solution together.

-### Communication channels

-We use the Slack channel #time-off for all communications regarding working time and place.
-If you intend to work remotely, communicate this as early as possible.

-**Important: DO NOT use private messages or unofficial channels for this type of communication!**
-It is important to keep them centralized and accessible.

 ### Exceptions

 Life is complicated and things happen.
 We all need to make a small exception to the rule every now and then.
 Perhaps someone in your family is sick and nobody can take care of them, but you don't want to take a whole day off. **Communication** is the key in such situations.
-Inform others that you will be working remotely but may not be accessible at all times; nobody will object.
+Inform others that you may not be accessible at all times; nobody will object.

-In any case, if situations of this type happen often, talk to us and we will find a solution together.
+In any case, if situations of this type happen often, talk to your mentor and we will find a solution together.